ginpei/onomatopia/README.md

 # Onomatopia

-Watch and share illustrations with onomatope!
+Watch and share illustrations with onomatopoeia!

 ## Models

 * Stereotypes
-    * has_many onomatopes
+    * has_many onomatopoeias
-    * has_a onomatope
+    * has_a onomatopoeia
-* Onomatope
+* Onomatopoeia
     * title:string
     * has_many illustrations
     * belongs_to sterotype